shirwewe/ece243-labs-2024/README.md

 *all hail professor jonathan rose (please don't see this or else i'm going to cry)*

 - Lab 1: Introduction to Assembly Language Programming Using the Nios II Processor on the CPUlator Simulator and the DE1-SoC Hardware (Due January 15)
-- Lab 2:
+- Lab 2: Accessing Memory, Loops, Conditional Branches Due (January 22)
 - Lab 3:
 - Lab 4:
 - Lab 5: